slowernews/wisdom-tldr/README.md

 ===
 ###On confidence

 You are what you say you are BUT know the frontier between confidence and arrogance.
-Achieving [mastery](#on-mastery-and-humbleness) helps.

 > *'You're only as good as your next speech.'*

+> *'Fake it till you make it.'*

 > *'Doubt kills more dreams than failure ever will.'*